Yujia-Yan/Transkun/README.md

 * Aug means the model is trained with data augmentation
 * No Ext means without pedal extension
 * The default checkpoint shipped with the code/pip package is Transkun V2 No Pedal Ext.
 Currently it is fine-tuned from Transkun V2 Aug, will train from scratch in the future.
+* There's some minor bug fixes since the paper, the results listed here reflect the latest version which may differ slightly from the paper.

 ## Handling the dataset